Outdoor & Experiential Education

 Regular practicum placements mean that you will work alongside other education professionals in classrooms for 20 weeks: one component in the first summer (3 weeks); two components in the fall (3 weeks each); one component in the winter term (4 weeks) followed by an alternative practicum (3 weeks); and one component in the second summer (4 weeks).

 Candidates in the OEE program complete the winter term practicum in an Outdoor or Experiential Education setting.
 This practicum must be in Ontario with an OCT certified teacher in good standing.
-Typically this practicum is in an outdoor centre or with an integrated program or a special youth program like a credited program for youth at risk.
+Typically this practicum is at an outdoor centre, with an integrated program in a public school, or at an alternative school like a credited program for youth at risk.

 For the 3 week alternative practicum, OEE teacher candidates are required to complete an alternative practicum that is in a non-traditional outdoor based setting.
 You can do the alternative practicum anywhere in the world as long as it is related to your program.
 There are travel fellowships available that can help you get there.

 Selection of Consecutive Education teacher candidates is based on the application requirements in the TEAS Requirements for Queen's as well as the supplemental documents submitted to Student Services.
 See How to Apply.